avgator/avstudio-docs/docs/avstudio-editor/2-getting-started/2-3-accessing-the-application/2-3-accessing-the-application.md

 :::tip **Security**
 AVstudio does not auto-logout after periods of inactivity.
 For best security practices, **log out manually** when finished using the platform.
 :::

+## Summary

+Accessing AVstudio is straightforward with multiple login options and built-in password recovery.
+By following the steps in this guide, you can quickly get started with your projects.
+For ongoing security, remember to log out when finished and follow the troubleshooting tips if you encounter any login issues.